 For decades, the Maassilo was a transit point for grain, which was produced and consumed elsewhere.
 How beautiful would it be if in the twenty-first century the whole chain of production and consumption takes place on the roof of the silo?

-On the roofs of silo sections 1 (Stok) and 2 (Brinkman and van der Vlugt) there is room for two cornfields, which make the link to the history of the building.
+On the roofs of silo sections 1 (Stok) and 2 (Brinkman and van der Vlugt) there is room for two cornfields.
+These make the link to the history of the building.
 The roof of section 3 (Postma), long and narrow, is more suitable as a pedestrian promenade, under a canopy of solar panels, with stunning views over the cornfields and the city.

 In the cornfield on the highest and most windy silo section 2 I imagine a corn mill.
 Built in glass and steel, with the elevators on the quay as a source of inspiration.
-Here the grain is processed into flour, raw material for the pancakes that are made in a pancake restaurant in silo section 3, with a terrace in a crop circle in the adjacent cornfield.
+Here the grain is processed into flour, raw material for the pancakes that are made in a pancake restaurant in silo section 3.
+This eatery has a terrace in a crop circle in the adjacent cornfield.